Marriage Act, R.S.O. 1990, c. M.3Skip to content

 (3) The search shall not disclose any information other than whether or not a licence has been issued and, if so, the date of issue of the licence.
 1999, c.
 12, Sched.
 F, s.
 31.

-14. (1) Every issuer shall immediately upon issuing a licence and every person registered as authorized to solemnize marriage shall upon publishing banns forward to the Registrar General any documents required by the regulations.
-2012, c.
-8, Sched.
-32, s.
-5.
+14. Every issuer immediately upon issuing a licence and every person registered as authorized to solemnize marriage upon publishing banns shall forward to the Registrar General,

 16. Where both parties to an intended marriage are Indians ordinarily resident on a reserve in Ontario or on Crown lands in Ontario, no fee shall be charged for the licence.
 R.S.O.
 1990, c.
 M.3, s.
 16.